Au Yeong Wai Yhann: Biography

-In November 2023, Au reached the quarter finals of the Aston and Fincher Sutton Coldfield International 2023, being beaten by Egypt's Nour Megahed.
-At the quarter finals of the 2023 Hyder Trophy in New York, unseeded player Lucie Stefanoni of the United States beat Au after four sets, which was considered a shock result by reporters of the PSA.
+In November 2023, Au Yeong reached the quarter finals of the Aston and Fincher Sutton Coldfield International 2023, being beaten by Egypt's Nour Megahed.
+At the quarter finals of the 2023 Hyder Trophy in New York, unseeded player Lucie Stefanoni of the United States beat Au Yeong after four sets, which was considered a shock result by reporters of the PSA.

-In March 2024, Au reached the semi final of the University of the West of England's Bristol Open, beating Scottish player Carys Jones in the second round and beating Akari Midorikawa of Japan in the quarter final, before losing to overall women's tournament winner Hana Ismail in the semi final.
-In December 2024, Au won her second PSA World Squash Tour title at the 2024 Madeira International Open, beating Pilar Etchechoury in the second round, Sofia Aveiro Pita in the quarter final, Anna Serme in the semi final and England's Isabel McCullough in the final.
+In March 2024, Au Yeong reached the semi final of the University of the West of England's Bristol Open, beating Scottish player Carys Jones in the second round and beating Akari Midorikawa of Japan in the quarter final, before losing to overall women's tournament winner Hana Ismail in the semi final.
+In December 2024, Au Yeong won her second PSA World Squash Tour title at the 2024 Madeira International Open, beating Pilar Etchechoury in the second round, Sofia Aveiro Pita in the quarter final, Anna Serme in the semi final and England's Isabel McCullough in the final.

-In June 2025, Au reached the final sixteen in the 2025 Asian Individual Squash Championships, beating India's Pooja Arthi Raghu in the second round in three sets.
+In June 2025, Au Yeong reached the final sixteen in the 2025 Asian Individual Squash Championships, beating India's Pooja Arthi Raghu in the second round in three sets.
 She was then beaten in the quarter-final by Hong Kong's Tong Tsz Wing in three sets.
 At the 2025 Asian Squash Doubles Championships she played with Yew Sing Timothy Leong, being defeated by Velavan Senthilkumar and Joshna Chinappa of India in two sets.
-Au was also a finalist at the 2025 Aftab Jawaid Memorial Women Open at Houston Squash Club, Texas, defeating Isabella Tang of the United States in the semi final before coming second to Egyptian player Zeina Zein in the final match.
+Au Yeong was also a finalist at the 2025 Aftab Jawaid Memorial Women Open at Houston Squash Club, Texas, defeating Isabella Tang of the United States in the semi final before coming second to Egyptian player Zeina Zein in the final match.

-Au is training to qualify for the 2028 Summer Olympics in Los Angeles, California.
+Au Yeong is training to qualify for the 2028 Summer Olympics in Los Angeles, California.

-Au studied Psychology at the University of the West of England, in Bristol, Gloucestershire, England, graduating in 2024.
+Au Yeong studied psychology at the University of the West of England, in Bristol, Gloucestershire, England, graduating in 2024.
 She is supported by Sport Singapore’s Sport Excellence (Spex) Scholarship.